cedporter/dckpiandpodb/readme.md

 ---------------
 Data Processing
 ---------------
 The process by which the two datasets were merged into MariaDB is documented in [this Word Document](dcdatadb_processing_documentation.docx).
-The resultant database were dumped into a single .sql file [here](databasedump.sql).
+The resultant database was dumped into a single .sql file [here](databasedump.sql).

 -------------
 Data Analysis